 Repeat the oil change/valve adjustment at 500 miles, and then resume your normal VW engine maintenance schedule (which hopefully does not mean oil changes every 15K miles, and/or valve adjustments once a cylinder or two goes dead at idle!)

 Now for some explanation…

-The reason for the varying of engine rpm at initial start up is that the VW flat four engine does NOT adequately oil the camshaft lobes and lifter heads at rpms below 2000.
-We used to rev the engines higher, but the changes in oil composition have changed our Camshaft break in procedures, we now do this at a lower RPM than we used to.
-The oil for the cam-lobes in the Opposed VW Engine comes from oil sprayed off the connecting rods!
+The reason for the varying engine rpm at initial start up is that the VW flat four engine does NOT adequately oil the camshaft lobes and lifter heads at RPMs below 2000.
+We used to rev the engines higher, but the changes in modern oil composition have changed our Camshaft break in procedures, and we now recommend a lower RPM than we used to.
+The oil for the cam-lobes in the horizontally opposed VW engine comes from oil sprayed off the connecting rods!
 If the engine is run below 2000 rpm for too long, the cam and lifters do NOT break in together properly (since they don’t get enough oil).
 They get enough oil for running, but not break-in itself.
 In addition, you also run the risk (the higher valve spring pressures you run, the higher the risk) of one or more of the cam lobes getting scored and even going flat.
 Some engine builders (myself included) will run the engine on one set of valve springs for break in, and change to the competition springs (really heavy) after the cam and lifters are broken in.
 The cam and lifters must work together under a moderate load (valve springs), to allow the metal to work harden before extreme loads are placed on them.
-This oiling quirk is also the reason for cranking the engine for oil pressure with no valve spring pressure on the camshaft (no push rods, remember?).
+This oiling quirk is also the reason for cranking the engine for oil pressure with no valve spring pressure on the camshaft (no pushrods, remember?).
 With really heavy valve springs, just this cranking alone can damage the cam if racing spring pressure is present!

 VW Engine Maintenance Schedule